Echo-Stream/terraform-aws-control/README.md

 ```
 ### Important Note
 - Domain name and ACM certificate covering the domain Inputs are needed.
 These resources are created by Pre control TF.
-- This module is supported in all Regions except `US-WEST-1` region
-- Verifying an email address provided to SES service is manual.
-User needs to verify a link thagst is sent by AWS SES to the provided email.
+- Verifying an email address provided to SES service is a manual task.
+User needs to verify a link that is sent by AWS SES to the provided email.
 - DKIM is not enabled.
 - Adding custom domain and its association with Appsync API is not supported in TF yet, it is done manually.

 ### Notes for Internal team
-- Apps userpool MFA is OFF, Password policy length set to 16 instead of maximum
 - UI Userpool devices: Remember your users devices is set to `always`